The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience

-We use the leverage ratio as the decision variable for depositors, since it allows for a tractable analysis and since it is one of the key financial indicators to determine bank stability\footnote{It is one of several key financial stress indicators \citep{DUCA2013}.} In particular, it has been used as an important variable in seminal bank run models \citep{Gertler2015}.
+We use the leverage ratio as the decision variable for depositors, since it allows for a tractable analysis and since it is one of the key financial indicators to determine bank stability, allowing investors and depositors to track changes in solvency risk, esp.\ useful in case of uncertainty of asset valuation \citep{Dermine2015}.\footnote{It is one of several key financial stress indicators \citep{DUCA2013}.} In particular, it has been used as an important variable in seminal bank run models \citep{Gertler2015}.
 Furthermore, the leverage ratio is one of two key solvency indicators that is regulated by capital standards, most importantly by Basel III regulation introduced after the Global Financial Crisis.
-Banks should keep it above the regulatory minimum and typically retain a voluntary buffer, so as to minimize the risk that the leverage ratio falls below requirements.\footnote{See https://www.bis.org/basel\_framework/standard/LEV.htm} Naturally, investors could also look at other indicators, related to the funding and liquidity position of the banks, however, those are more difficult to track, as they are reported with a considerable lag, and the investors may want to react to more representative signals coming from the solvency angle.
+Banks should keep it above the regulatory minimum and typically retain a voluntary buffer, so as to minimize the risk that the leverage ratio falls below requirements.\footnote{See \url{https://www.bis.org/basel\_framework/standard/LEV.htm}} Naturally, investors could also look at other indicators, related to the funding and liquidity position of the banks, however, those are more difficult to track, as they are reported with a considerable lag, and the investors may want to react to more representative signals coming from the solvency angle.
 In this regard, see also Remark \ref{rem:barr} below.
 Moreover, we want to keep the withdrawal decisions anchored in our stylized balance sheet description of the bank.
 For these reasons, we focus on the leverage ratio as the sole signal tracked by depositors.

-\begin{remark} While bank runs are typically equated with liquidity issues, we take the view of Michael S.\ Barr, Federal Reserve Board Vice Chair for Supervision, that `\emph{while the proximate cause of SVB’s failure was a liquidity run, the underlying issue was concern about its solvency}.'\footnote{See page 2 of https://www.federalreserve.gov/publications/files/svb-review-20230428.pdf} In this way, solvency concerns of uninsured depositors can manifest as liquidity problems for the bank.
-In our model, the maximum acceptable leverage ratio may be view as the threshold for when worries about solvency kick in.
+\begin{remark} While bank runs are typically associated with liquidity issues, we take the view of Michael S.\ Barr, Federal Reserve Board Vice Chair for Supervision, that `\emph{while the proximate cause of SVB’s failure was a liquidity run, the underlying issue was concern about its solvency}.'\footnote{See page 2 of \url{https://www.federalreserve.gov/publications/files/svb-review-20230428.pdf}} In this way, solvency concerns of uninsured depositors can manifest as liquidity problems for the bank.
+In our model, the maximum acceptable leverage ratio may be viewed as the threshold for when worries about solvency kick in.
 As documented by \citet{Fascione2024}, though there are many drivers of depositors' decisions to move their deposits, depositor outlook on solvency is one of the key concerns. \end{remark}